marcellourbani/vscode_abap_remote_fs/README.md

 ## Features

-Connect to your SAP server using the ADT interface
-The complete list of editable objects depends on your installation, on my local 7.51 works for:
+Connect to your SAP server using the ADT interface, edit, save and activate files The complete list of editable objects depends on your installation, on my local 7.51 works for:

 - programs/includes